Become a Firefighter

 All applicants, for the position of firefighter, must fully and honestly complete an application for employment and all attached release forms.
 False statements or incomplete applications will be cause for disqualification from further consideration.
 A thorough criminal background and reference investigation will be conducted on each application.

 Applicants must be at least 18 years of age prior to appointment.

 Applicants must possess Kansas Certified Emergency Medical Technician (EMT) or National Registry EMT within one year of date of hire.
 If applicant does not have the EMT certification, a class will be provided by the Fire Department and successful completion of State Boards is required.
 Applicants with the National Registry certification must obtain the Kansas EMT certification within 60 days of date of hire.
 Copies of EMT certification are required with application if the applicant possesses the certification.

 Applicants must have passed the FireTEAM Ergometric through National Testing Network (NTN), within two years prior to application deadline.
 To resgister with NTN and schedule a test, go to www.nationaltestingnetwork.com, select 'Find Jobs', then select Firefighter and sign up for Manhattan Fire Department.
 Applicants possessing a bachelor degree from an accredited college or university are exempt from the FireTEAM Ergometric testing requirement.

-Applicant must have a valid (within 1 year of date of issue) Candidate Physical Ability Test (CPAT) certificate.
-Copy of certification is required with application.
+Applicant must have a valid (within 1 year of date of issue of application deadline) Candidate Physical Ability Test (CPAT) certificate.
+Applicants who do not possess a valid CPAT certificate should contact AC Dameron at 785-587-4504 for information on test dates organized by the department.
+A copy of certification is required with application.

 CPAT testing sites include: